Local Limits of Small World Networks

 \subsection{Clustering Coefficient}

+Next, we turn our attention to estimating common graph properties that have received attention in the literature.
+High clustering coefficient is one of the defining signatures of the small-world phenomenon: the original Watts-Strogatz model was introduced precisely to capture the coexistence of short path lengths and substantial local triangle structure \cite{watts}, and clustering coefficients remain the standard way to quantify this local transitivity in network models.
+It is therefore natural to begin our applications to estimating graph structures with clustering coefficient.

-The clustering coefficient is a measure of interconnectedness in small-world networks, where high clustering is a key feature.
-The local clustering coefficient \(C(v)\) of a node \(v\) quantifies the likelihood that two neighbors of $v$ are also neighbors, while the global clustering coefficient $C_{\text{global}}$ provides an aggregate measure of clustering across the entire graph:
+The local clustering coefficient $C(v)$ of a node $v$ measures the fraction of ordered pairs of neighbors of $v$ that are adjacent, while the global clustering coefficient $C_{\mathrm{global}}$ aggregates the same quantity over the whole graph: